-The Switch is a play anywhere console that comes in the form of a glorified tablet with removable controllers that most children will struggle to hold.
-It is being reported to have a resolution of 720p & a battery life of less than 3 hours depending on the game.
-You can play the system while it is charging which is a plus and if you don’t feel like doing any of that you can of course use it like a regular old home console.
+The Switch is a play anywhere console that comes in the form of a glorified tablet.
+Including removable controllers that most children will struggle to hold.
+It is being reported to have a resolution of 720p.
+A battery life of less than 3 hours depending on the game.
+You can play the system while it is charging which is a plus.
+If you don’t feel like doing any of that you can of course use it like a regular old home console.
 There is no doubt that Nintendo have proven themselves to be the masters of portable games systems.
 With mobile gaming being bigger than it has ever been, you can make an argument for this being quite a smart business decision.
 Only a couple of weeks ago, Super Mario Go released on the Apple store so it really shouldn’t come as too much of a surprise that Nintendo are diving head first into the mobile gaming market.
 Just look at the success of Pokémon Go.

 For any console to succeed it needs to have games to support it, that is what truly sells any console.
 The issue is that the Switch has a really confusing launch/upcoming games line up.
 Rayman Legends, Just Dance 2017, and Steep are accompanied by Disgaea 5, I Am Setsuna, and a handful of other games.
 The true system seller comes in the form of The Legend of Zelda: Breath of the Wild, the open-world Zelda game that we have all been waiting for.
 While it does look pretty damn amazing, many have raised concerns over its short development time.
 Not only that but the game is supposedly launching on the Wii U as well so there seems to be little incentive to upgrade if you already own that console.

 The most disappointing thing for me is the lack of depth in the games being released.
-Yes, playing Skyrim on the go will be pretty cool but most people have already paid for Skyrim twice and the game is going on 6 years old.
-Super Mario Odyssey looks very interesting indeed but that won’t be coming out until the end of the year.
-Mario Kart 8 is already available on the Wii U, again where’s the incentive to upgrade?
+Playing Skyrim on the go will be pretty cool.
+Unfortunately, people have already paid for Skyrim twice and the game is going on 6 years old.
+Super Mario Odyssey looks very creative but that won’t be coming out until the end of the year.
+Mario Kart 8 is already available on the Wii U. Again where’s the incentive to upgrade?
 And then we have a laughable re-release of Super Street Fighter 2.
-Don’t get me wrong, I love that game but its 24 years old.
+I love that game but its 24 years old.
 If Sony or Microsoft attempted to market the re-release of that game with any kind of hype they’d be laughed out the building.
 What happens when Bethesda releases Elder Scrolls 6?
 Will this console be able to handle it or will it be left behind?

 What about the price of the system?
 Well, here in the UK it will set you back around £280.
 You can get an Xbox One S for £200, enough said.